Hey Kids (Start Here)

 “Joint,” Starr said.

-“If I put one of my thesis students on this full time, they’re gonna need a first-author manuscript.”
+“If I put one of my thesis students on this full-time, they’ll need a first-author manuscript.”

-“Not a problem,” Starr said, smiling faintly, opening his hands.
-“Whatever you prefer.”
+“Not a problem.”
+Starr opened his hands.
+“Whatever you’d prefer.”

 “Okay then,” Volker said, surprised and slightly suspicious at how easy that had been.
-He was certain that he wasn’t yet getting the full story.
+He was sure he wasn’t getting the full story.
 “Want to see the lab?
 I’ll show you the remote feed to our radio array, then we can take a quick look at the database directly.”

 They walked together across the hall and into the open lab.

-“Yeah,” Volker said.
+“Yep,” Volker replied.
 “That’s the plan.
-Apparently, MIT is building some kind of new physical sciences center, so, you know how it goes.
+Apparently, MIT is building a new physical sciences center, so, you know how it goes.
 Can’t let the competition get ahead.
-I’m not complaining though.
+I’m not complaining, though.
 I’m hoping I’ll get an office that doesn’t flood when it rains.”

 “No,” Volker replied.
 “Thank god.”

-They made their way past the Faraday cages that the adjacent lab was constructing and rounded a corner to find Nupur, his third year graduate student, sitting in front of the live feed that monitored the desert radio array.
+They made their way past the Faraday cages of the neighboring lab and rounded a corner to find Nupur, his third-year graduate student, sitting in front of the live feed that monitored the desert radio array.
 She glanced up as they came in.

-“Nupur,” this is Professor Starr.
-He’ll likely be one of our collaborators—” Volker trailed off in the face of the intent stare that his thesis student had fixed his visitor with.
-“Um,” Volker said.
-“Do you guys—know each other or something?”
+“Nupur, this is Professor Starr.
+He’s looking to collaborate with—” Volker trailed off in the face of the intent stare that his thesis student had fixed his visitor with.
+“Um, do you guys—know each other or something?”

-“I don’t think so,” Starr said, giving Nupur a cool look.
+“I don’t think so.”
+Starr was giving Nupur a decidedly cool look.

-“Hi,” Nupur said, a little breathless, holding out her hand.
+“Hi,” Nupur said, a little breathless.
+She held out her hand.
 “Hi.
 I’m so sorry.
-You must get this all the time—but you look exactly like that guy.
-Who disappeared?
+You must get this all the time—but you look exactly like that guy?
+The one who disappeared?
 The mathematician?
-About six months ago?”
+About six months ago.”

-Starr cocked his head.
+Starr angled his head.
+He didn’t take her hand.
 “I’m afraid I don’t know to whom you’re referring.”

-“The Fields Medal guy,” Nupur said.
+“The Fields Medalist,” Nupur said.
 “Rush, I think his name was?
 Nicholas Rush?
 P=NP?”

-Volker looked sharply at Starr, feeling again the same thrill of recognition that he’d felt when he first saw the man.
-He remembered the news stories at the time—his mind scrambled to latch on to any relevant detail.
+Volker looked sharply at Starr, feeling the same thrill of recognition he’d felt when he first saw the man.
+He remembered news stories at the time—his mind scrambled to latch onto relevant detail.

-“Yes of course,” Starr said, his expression entirely unconcerned.
-“Quite a loss for the international mathematics community, or so I hear.”
+“Ah.
+Of course.”
+Starr radiated unconcern.
+“Quite a loss for the international mathematics community, I’m sure.”
 He smiled faintly at Nupur.
 “I never met the man himself, but I hear he was insufferable.”

 Volker looked away.

 “Yup,” Volker replied.
-“It’s on an encrypted server that backs up to an external site, but the nice part about it is that it can be accessed from anywhere on teh interwebs.”
+“It’s on an encrypted server that backs up to an external site, but it can be accessed from anywhere on teh interwebs.”

 “Interwebs,” Starr repeated.

-Starr was watching the screen with a feverish, inappropriate intensity, as if maybe he thought he could light it on fire just by looking at it.
+Starr watched the screen with a feverish intensity, as if he thought he could light it on fire by looking at it.

 Volker fought down another surge of unease.